 Employee Termination in China: INS Global

 It is important to plan for the long term when hiring, as terminating employment contracts is not always quick and simple for the employer.
 As the local labor ministries will often give preference to the employee, it is important to avoid basic mistakes such as failing to pay the minimum statutory severance.
-As Asia’s leading HR consultancy, INS Global offers expert guidance and support to companies in China and throughout Asia to terminate employees easily and compliantly.
+As Asia’s leading PEO (Professional Employer Organization) services provider, INS Global offers expert guidance and support to companies in China and throughout Asia to terminate employees easily and compliantly.
 Contact us today to discuss your HR needs.